tanveesrivastava/Language_Translator/README.md

 ## Environment Variables
 GROQ_API_KEY: Your API key for accessing the Groq model services.
 Make sure to keep this key confidential.

+## License
+This project is open-source.
+You can modify and distribute it according to the terms of your chosen license.